OutSystems/docs-product/src/develop/data/hipaa/decrypt-data-hipaa.md

 ## Decrypt nonsearchable attributes

+Now add the logic to decrypt each of the nonsearchable attributes, and then assign that decrypted data to an output.
 For each encrypted nonsearchable attribute, do the following:

 1. In the decryption action, add an **Aggregate** with **KeyIds&lt;entity&gt;** Source, with the following **Filter**: